-MPY 60401-Advanced Physiology I: Neurophysiology-An in-depth study of the nervous system from the molecular to the behavioral level, with special emphasis on electro-physiology and reflexes.
-MPY 60402-Advanced Physiology II:
+MPY 60313-Advanced Physiology I:

+Neurophysiology-An in-depth study of

+the nervous system from the molecular to

+the behavioral level, with special emphasis

+on electro-physiology and reflexes.

+MPY 60314-Membrane Biophysics-

+Current topics and techniques in the

+physiology of excitable membranes.

+Discussion of Hodgkin-Huxley papers and